hiroshimamiya/EPIB685/README.md

-# EPIB685: Principles of Environmental Health Sciences II
+# EPIB685: Principles of Environmental Health Sciences II, Winter 2025
+### Department of Epidemiology, Biostatistics, and Occupational Health, School of Population and Global Health, McGill University

 # Preamble